kanaria69/Mainecoco/README.md

-## Why is there always a gate around cemeteries?
-Because people are always dying to get in.
+## Why do birds fly south for the winter?
+Because it's too far to walk.